opendocsg/slw-judgments-backfill/2017_SGHC_149/report.md

 _Tort_ – _Negligence_ – _Breach of duty_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 66 of 2017 was allowed by the Court of Appeal on 5 July 2018.
-See [2018] SGCA 37.]
+See <span class="citation">[2018] SGCA 37</span>.]

 28 June 2017